raoalihassan0228/git-github-demo/README.md

 # git-github-demo
-This is the demo for Git and Gitub
+This is the demo for Git and Gitub.